Jennifer Lopez Shares First Photos From Wedding to Ben Affleck: "We Did It" - E! Online

 Presenting Jennifer Affleck!

-Jennifer Lopez broke her silence about her surprise wedding to Ben Affleck on July 17, a day after they tied the knot in Las Vegas, and also shared photos from their big day—or rather, night!
+Jennifer Lopez broke her silence about her surprise wedding to Ben Affleck on July 17, a day after they tied the knot in Las Vegas, and also shared photos and videos from their big day—or rather, night!

 "We did it," J.Lo wrote in her On The JLo newsletter.
 "Love is beautiful.
 Love is kind.
 And it turns out love is patient.
 Twenty years patient.
 Exactly what we wanted.
 Last night we flew to Vegas, stood in line for a license with four other couples, all making the same journey to the wedding capital of the world."